John Brown (Denton) Ltd

 Alfred Brown was born in Denton in 1867 and the 1901 census describes him as a Hat Wire Manufacturer (Employer).
 His wife, Mary Marsden, was born in Denton in 1866 and the couple were married at Haughton Green, St Mary, in 1892.
 By 1901 they had one son, John, who was born in Denton in 1893.
 The family lived on Two Trees Ln close to Victoria Works.

-Architecturally, Victoria Works has a strong resemblance to the Wesleyan Sunday School on the opposite side of Two Trees Ln (now much altered), which was built in 1877, and it is possible that the same architect designed both buildings.
+Architecturally, Victoria Works has some resemblance to the Wesleyan Sunday School on the opposite side of Two Trees Ln which was built in 1877, and it is possible that the same architect designed both buildings.
 It has a slate roof, a gable at each end and plain rounded windows and doorway.
 Above the doorway there is a circular window containing eight panes radiating from the centre and a small stone cross is mounted at the apex of the gable.
 It is brick built with a header bond, which is a bond composed entirely of headers.
 In this bond, the short face of the brick (the head) faces outwards and the bricks are in courses that are offset by half a brick.
 This produces solid load-bearing walls.

 From Church to Works